-Major Problem Behavior Definition Alcohol / Drugs Student is in possession of, using, selling / distributing alcohol or illegal drugs / substances or imitations.
-Arson Maliciously, willfully and/or neglectfully starting, by any means, a fire or causing an explosion on school property or at any school-related activity.
+Major Problem Definition Behavior Alcohol / Drugs Student is in possession of, using, selling / distributing alcohol or illegal drugs / substances or imitations.
+Arson Maliciously, willfully and/or neglectfully starting, by any means, a fire or causing an explosion on school property or at any school-related activity. causing an explosion on school property of at any school-related activity.